 Farewell to Havana, Cuba, and our host families!
 Our return flight is at 2:50PM, requiring us to be at the airport by noon.
 In the morning, you’ll have some free time.
 Perhaps a short walk to the art market?
 Or perhaps we’ll squeeze in one last tourist site.
 We arrive in Newark at 6:15PM and should be back in Kent County by 10:30PM.

-* Please note that our trip to Cienfuegos, Trinidad, and Santa Clara on Days 4, 5, and 6 might be substituted with a three-day trip to Laz Terrazas (Artemisia Province) and Viñales (Piñar del Rio Province).
+* Please note that our trip to Cienfuegos, Trinidad, and Santa Clara on Days 4, 5, and 6 have been substituted with a two-day trip to Laz Terrazas (Artemisia Province) and Viñales (Piñar del Rio Province).
 These locations, though quite different from Trinidad, are rich in Culture and full of natural beauty!